Fujifilm X-T100 vs Olympus TG-4

 Travel and landscape photographers will find it useful that the TG-4 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TG-4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-4 was succeeded by the Olympus TG-5.
+Both the X-T100 and the TG-4 have been discontinued, but can regularly be found used on eBay.
+The TG-4 was replaced by the Olympus TG-5, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Olympus TG-4?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.